maximkiesel1/Stock_Market_Prediction/README.md

 pip install pandas
 ```

-- GET THE DATA: Navigate to the `data` folder and run `python process_data.py`.
+- *Collect Data*: Navigate to the `data` folder and run `python process_data.py`.
 This will start a input box to write the desired stock names (acronym) and  get the historical data automaticlly from the yahoo API, clean the data, and save the resulting data in a SQL database called `cleaned_data_sql.db`.
   - Here is an example to run the program:

 <img width="810" alt="Bildschirmfoto 2023-05-13 um 13 51 27" src="https://github.com/maximkiesel1/Stock_Market_Prediction/assets/119667336/838eaccf-192f-4a3c-b707-356e643a3d88">